FINRAOS/herd-mdl/mkdocs/docs/mdlt.md

 ## MDLT Known Issues

+### The vpc 'vpc-xxxxxx' has dependencies and cannot be deleted
-*   if CreateVPC==true while creating mdlt, you need to delete vpc manually(1.find vpc id from createVpc stack output parameter VPC.
-2.go to aws vpc console and click Your VPCs 3.enter the vpc id found in step one.
-4.choose the found vpc, click button Actions, Delete Vpc, select the checkbox to delete connect, confirm vpc deletion by clicking the button 'Yes, Delete')
+*   Solution Steps to delete vpc manually:
+    *   find vpc id from createVpc stack output parameter VPC.
+    *   go to aws vpc console and click Your VPCs
+    *   enter the vpc id found in step one.
+    *   choose the found vpc, click button Actions, Delete Vpc, select the checkbox to delete connect, confirm vpc deletion by clicking the button 'Yes, Delete'

+### After MDLT execution, mdlt wrapper stack is not deleted automatically.
+*   Solution steps to delete mdlt wrapper stack maunally:
+    *   login to aws cloudformation console
-*   mdlt wrapper stack is not auto deleted after test execution, user need to login to aws cloudformation console and delete the wrapper stack( mdlt wrapper stack name is 'mdlt' by default)
+    *   search by mdlt wrapper stack name, choose the mdlt wrapper stack, click Actions, select 'Delete Stack'.( mdlt wrapper stack name is the stackName you used when creating mdlt stack)